 Quoting Dr. Chris White, ¨research shows that without parenting education and self-reflection we tend to pass on our unconscious patterns of thinking, feeling, relating, and behaving to our children.
-Like sponges, children absorb what is closest to them.
+Like sponges, children absorb what is closest to them though we need to be sure we can afford all the things we want to do with them so I managed to save quite a few dollars on my electricity bill!

 If we as parents don’t continue our process of maturation, our children will undoubtedly face these same distortions in cognitive and emotional processing and the subsequent difficulties that they cause.
 Fortunately, many fields of study are pointing to a way forward: the practice and process of integration¨.

-We need to look at ourselves carefully and check what kind of ¨instincts¨ is keeping us from better responses and then, obviously, correct that before we correct out children.
+We need to look at ourselves carefully and check what kind of ¨instincts¨ is keeping us from better responses and then, obviously, correct that before we correct our children.

 I read this, and half an hour later I went to the kitchen to fix us dinner.
 Luísa spilled two eggs on the floor; I acted spontaneously as ever, I went into a rage… I got so furious (end of the day, having predicted what was to come and being soft about preventing it), I grabbed Luísa, put her out of the kitchen and screamed: ¨Stay away while I clean the mess that you did!¨